 The materials are in the filter itself are recyclable before it is used.
 However, after usage, it has absorbed the chlorine & chloramine that used to be in your water, and that is not recyclable.
 We are working on a filter recycling program.
 Please stay tuned for updates on this program!

 Like all carbon filters, Water Fall may release small grains of carbon into your water on occasion.
 These are completely safe to drink.
-You can minimize this by rinsing your filter before installation as instructed for 15 minutes.
+You can minimize this by rinsing and soaking your filter before installation as instructed for 10 minutes.

 Yes.
 You can put ice, fruit and drink mixes into the carafes either before or after the water has filtered.
 (Do not put additives or fruit into the water reservoir prior to filtering.)
 With our multi carafes system, your options for cold, filtered beverages are endless!
 Just make sure to put the add ons in your carafe and reduce the amount of water you put into the filter as your infusions will take up volume.